conveyal/javascript/README.md

 $ js-beautify index.js --replace
 ```

-Copy the `jsbeautify.json` file in this repo to `~/.jsbeautifyrc` or to the base folder of your Conveyal projects so that we will not need to recreate one for each project.
+Symlink the `jsbeautify.json` file in this repo to `~/.jsbeautifyrc` or to the base folder of your Conveyal projects so that we will not need to recreate one for each project.

 Our current rules are: